Symbiosis-Quantum-Club/Quantum-Computing-and-QML-a-Comprehensive-Roadmap/README.md

 ## Overview:

 This repository contains a structured roadmap of **Quantum Programming and Quantum Machine Learning**, designed to guide learners from fundamental concepts to advanced quantum computing techniques.
 Each project focuses on a key aspect of Qiskit and Cirq, enabling us to build a solid foundation in quantum circuits and algorithms and develop device-level understanding using transpilation, mitigation, and pulse control.
+All you need is a fundamental understanding of Python to get started!

 ---
 ## What is Qiskit?